-Costs of \$36,471 incurred for the organization of the Company were expensed in 2022.
+Costs of \$0 and \$36,471 incurred for the organization of the Company were expensed in 2023 and 2022, respectively.

 Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.